NorthernWidget/ALog/README.md

 #### Loops and Statements

 These are ways to control the flow of a code.
-I'm afraid that this introduction to the ALog would be dilluted by the details of these.
+I'm afraid that this introduction to the ALog would be diluted by the details of these.
 I point the interested reader to the main Arduino reference: [https://www.arduino.cc/en/Reference/HomePage](https://www.arduino.cc/en/Reference/HomePage).

 ## Connecting the ALog and Computer